Are you prepared for the Protecting Condominium Owners Act?

 Investors and residential tenants are often seen as detrimental to the process of building condo communities.
-Most tenants do not cause problems with the condo board or their neighbors, but disputes with tenants are increasing simply because of the increasing number of rented units.
-The new condo act will seek to clarify its relationship with the Residential Tenancies Act and simplify the processes by which condo communities resolve simple disputes with tenants, or address serious problems that landlords have failed to deal with.
+Most tenants do not cause problems with the condo board or their neighbours, but disputes with tenants are increasing simply because of the increasing number of rented units.
+The new condo act will seek to clarify its relationship with the Residential Tenancies Act and simplify the processes by which condo communities resolve simple disputes with tenants or address serious problems that landlords have failed to deal with.

 At Buttonwood Property Management, we’ll be closely monitoring this situation as it unfolds.
 We’ll keep you informed of developments and/or changes, so check back with this blog often for updates.